xUhEngwAng/912-notes/words.md

 > (v)to work hard</br>
 > (n)hard work, especially work that makes you feel physically tired.

-	- People who toiled in dim factores were too exhausted to enjoy their family life.
+	- People who toiled in dim factories were too exhausted to enjoy their family life.
 	- Well, after a day's toil in the office I like to relax a little.